GuillaumeDua/GAS/README.md

 just for the fun =)
 I also didnt know what a webservice is when i created it !

-Simple test of game engine
 -> Use basic C++
--> Use SFML for sprites rendering
 -> Use boost for multi-threading and shared ptrs

 About the author :